 De Palma emerged in the late 1960s fresh out of film school with extensive knowledge of cinema history and film theory, and—along with Martin Scorsese, Steven Spielberg, Francis Ford Coppola, George Lucas, and John Carpenter—became a progressive member of his era’s New Hollywood directors to project their cinematic knowhow onscreen.
-Though perhaps less widely known and honored, and certainly less commercially successful than his contemporaries, his contributions to the artform are considerable.
+Though perhaps less widely known and honored; he’s certainly less commercially successful than his contemporaries, and his contributions to the art form are considerable.
 He can be credited with discovering Robert De Niro with his early experimental film Greetings (1968) and its expansion piece Hi, Mom!
-(1970); his early work encouraged Terrence Malick (The Thin Red Line) to pursue filmmaking; and much later, he inspired Quentin Tarantino to do the same.
-Throughout the years, more than any other director of his generation, he remains dedicated to making movies about movies both directly and indirectly.
-As a result, an arsenal of cinematic trickery and thematic fixations occupy “A Brian De Palma Film”.
+(1970); his early work encouraged Terrence Malick (The Thin Red Line) to pursue filmmaking; much later, he inspired Quentin Tarantino to do the same.
+Yet, more than any other director of his generation, he remains dedicated to making movies about movies both directly and indirectly throughout the years.
+As a result, an arsenal of cinematic trickery and thematic fixations occupy “A Brian De Palma Film.”

-Each De Palma picture contains undeniable precision and control; they are executed with an incredible attention to detail.
+Each De Palma picture contains undeniable precision and control; they are executed with incredible attention to detail.
 Nothing in a De Palma film is random or out of place; rather, each work feels carefully composed and intentional.
-His formal choices emphasize their own presence, reminding the viewer that cinema is not reality: He uses split screens, bird’s eye view shots, Dutch angles, point-of-view camera perspectives, split diopter lenses, and long tracking shots performed with Stedicam equipment.
-Every element in De Palma’s frame has been considered; he often shoots in deep focus and activates his entire depth of field—and so there always seems to be someone listening in on the conversation in the backdrop, or looking-on from afar, and frequently they have some role to play later on.
+His formal choices emphasize their own presence, reminding the viewer that cinema is not reality: He uses split screens, bird’s eye view shots, Dutch angles, point-of-view camera perspectives, split diopter lenses, and long tracking shots performed with Steadicam equipment.
+Every element in De Palma’s frame has been considered; he often shoots in deep focus and activates his entire depth of field—and so there always seems to be someone listening in on the conversation in the backdrop or looking on from afar.
+Frequently, they have some role to play later on.
 Time and again, his approach, though Hitchcockian in its technical flawlessness, combines formal artistry with visceral subject matter; with a few rare exceptions, De Palma’s films are rooted in crimes and sexuality.
-Prostitutes and gaze-stricken men are recurrent characters in his films, and, with his camera so often dwelling on a sexualized feminine object, he invites accusations of misogyny that, in several cases, leave his work difficult to defend.
-His exploitative intentions and sporadic missteps aside, De Palma’s approach balances artistry and craft with a confidence found only in the most preeminent filmmakers.
+Prostitutes and gaze-stricken men are recurrent characters in his films.
+With his camera so often dwelling on a sexualized feminine object, he invites accusations of misogyny that, in several cases, leave his work difficult to defend.
+His exploitative intentions and sporadic missteps aside, De Palma’s approach balances artistry and craft with confidence found only in the most preeminent filmmakers.

-Antonioni’s existentialist thesis-of-a-film was a sensation upon its release, celebrated for its vagueness and numerous possible readings.
-Blowup follows a narcissistic photographer who snaps a shot that may contain evidence of a murder.
-The photographer investigates by enlarging the image and returning to the scene for clues, but the more he examines and amplifies the photo, the more distorted it becomes—and the more it allows meaning to be projected onto it.
-The involved parties propel his paranoia when they seize all evidence of the picture, while Antonioni’s direction forces the audience to scrutinize minor details and draw their own conclusions.
-In a similar scenario, except with audio as the central medium, The Conversation involves a wire-tapper who records a vague exchange that, after closer inspection of the tape, seems to contain discussion of a murder scheme.
-Unlike Blowup, Coppola’s film vindicates the protagonist’s suspicions when he confronts the conspirators.
+Antonioni’s existentialist thesis-of-a-film was a sensation celebrated for its vagueness and numerous possible readings upon its release.
+Blow-Up follows a narcissistic photographer who snaps a shot that may contain evidence of a murder.
+The photographer investigates by enlarging the image and returning to the scene for clues.
+Still, the more he examines and amplifies the photo, the more distorted it becomes—and the more it allows meaning to be projected onto it.
+The involved parties propel his paranoia when they seize all picture evidence, while Antonioni’s direction forces the audience to scrutinize minor details and draw their own conclusions.
+In a similar scenario, except with audio as the central medium, The Conversation involves a wire-tapper who records a vague exchange that seems to contain discussion of a murder scheme after closer inspection of the tape.
+Unlike Blow-Up, Coppola’s film vindicates the protagonist’s suspicions when he confronts the conspirators.
 Even so, his justified obsession leaves him overcome by the same paranoia that first propelled his compulsive quest for answers.

 De Palma’s oeuvre seems split between overtly Hitchcockian-themed works and titles that employ technical precision worthy of Hitchcock (for example, The Bonfire of the Vanities and Carlito’s Way).
 Given this enduring connection, De Palma has often been criticized for repeatedly returning to the Master of Suspense for inspiration.
 But then, is emulating Hitchcock really a problem in purely cinematic or storytelling terms?
 Or do De Palma’s detractors merely resent the notion of open-faced homage (or De Palma’s proven ability to execute such an homage with inspired care)?
 When so many filmmakers try and fail to capture Hitchcock’s talent in their films, De Palma’s controlled stylization remains second only to Hitchcock himself.
 There are moments in Dressed to Kill and Body Double where the arrangement feels so pitch-perfect that we begin questioning the possibilities of transmigration.
-Then again, Hitchcock’s films present only the vocabulary for De Palma to reinterpret into a new cinematic lexis both critical of, and enamored with what cinema can do.
-In this regard, by employing all the themes and stylization of a Hitchcock picture, but without any direct story references to Hitchcock films, Blow Out is the filmmaker’s masterwork.
+Then again, Hitchcock’s films present only the vocabulary for De Palma to reinterpret into a new cinematic lexis both critical of and enamored with what cinema can do.
+In this regard, Blow Out is the filmmaker’s masterwork by employing all the themes and stylization of a Hitchcock picture, but without any direct story references to Hitchcock films.

-But De Palma’s political thriller surface in Blow Out has the same pretense of Tarantino’s World War II setting in Inglourious Basterds (2009): both films inhabit common cinematic genres to make a greater commentary on filmmaking.
+But De Palma’s political thriller surface in Blow Out has the same pretense as Tarantino’s World War II setting in Inglourious Basterds (2009).
+Both films inhabit common cinematic genres to make a greater commentary on filmmaking.
 Consider the title sequence of De Palma’s film, a clever split-screen image of a news broadcast on one-half, and Jack listening to and labeling a series of audio tapes on the other half.
-As the anchors report on Governor McRyan’s appearance at the “Liberty Day Ball”, Jack logs the insignificant sound effects of footsteps and breaking glass.
+As the anchors report on Governor McRyan’s appearance at the “Liberty Day Ball,” Jack logs the insignificant sound effects of footsteps and breaking glass.
 The sequence culminates when Jack plays a gunshot effect, which is juxtaposed against McRyan’s quote about a hopeful future.
-Finally, Jack catalogs the plop of a body hitting the ground, the effect delightfully macabre in its implications, and a wonderfully suggestive use of split-screens and editing.
+Finally, Jack catalogs the plop of a body hitting the ground, the effect delightfully macabre in its implications, and a wonderfully suggestive use of split screens and editing.
 This would not be the last time De Palma used multiple images to evoke a political message.
-In his 2007 film Redacted, he uses a mixture of security camera footage, internet videos, digital camera recordings, and surveillance video to tell the story of an Arab girl raped and murdered by American soldiers serving in Iraq, its powerful anti-war repercussions pondering the dehumanization of American soldiers.
+In his 2007 film Redacted, he uses a mixture of security camera footage, internet videos, digital camera recordings, and surveillance video to tell the story of an Arab girl raped and murdered by American soldiers serving in Iraq, and its powerful anti-war repercussions ponder the dehumanization of American soldiers.

-Unlike the brooding and sometimes abstract puzzlework of the films that inspired it, Blow Out resolves to both entertain and engage its audience in the classic Hitchcockian sense.
+Unlike the brooding and sometimes abstract puzzle work of the films that inspired it, Blow Out resolves to entertain and engage its audience in the classic Hitchcockian sense.
 On one level, the film could be viewed as merely an involved thriller; on another, it shows De Palma dissecting his craft so his audience can better comprehend it from a technical perspective—to understand how these processes feed and manipulate the narrative.
-He shows his audiences ways in which sound and image are assembled into cinema, and how a better understanding of the two metonyms and their construction leads to a healthy skepticism of the completed metaphor.
-By way of plot, the audience comes to grasp cinema’s influence as not merely a frivolity, but a prominent and potentially dangerous art form that, in the right hands, wields considerable propagandistic power.
+He shows his audiences how sound and image are assembled into cinema, how a better understanding of the two metonyms and their construction leads to a healthy skepticism of the completed metaphor.
+By way of plot, the audience comes to grasp cinema’s influence as not merely a frivolity but a prominent and potentially dangerous art form that wields considerable propagandistic power in the right hands.
 De Palma transcends his thematic and stylistic sources by incorporating their themes into a yarn that reaches a larger audience through its basic thriller setup and, from the plot’s many implications, leaves his audience to consider how films are made, the relationship between a film and its viewer, and the frighteningly deteriorating line between reality and reality on film.

 Blackford, James.
 “Dressed to Kill and Blow Out.”
 Sight and Sound 23, no. 9 (September 2013): 96.